akoltun/tree_struct/README.md

 end
 ```

-Add new elements in the array by using method :create which adds a new it.
+Add new elements in the array by using method :create.

 ```ruby
 array_tree_struct = ArrayTreeStruct.new